ChatScript/ChatScript/WIKI/ChatScript-Json.md

 Similarly, you could pass JSON data directly as part of user input.
 But user input normally is limited to 254 tokens AFTER oob is seen.
 To be able to pass complex JSON data as part of the user
-	message (because the oob is often controlled by host system so not available per user message), you can now put in user input the word  JSON and follow that with a JSON structure of arbitrary size.
+	message (because the oob is often controlled by host system so not available per user message), you can now put in user input the word  `json` and follow that with a JSON structure of arbitrary size.
 That structure will be completely converted to the corresponding JSON internal fact structures and the simple JSON structure name returned.
 So
 ```
 my input value is JSON {x:y,b:z} here